TwoTau/ROBOTC-Examples/README.md

 Contains examples and guides on how to do things with NXT robots using ROBOTC.

 ## motors.c
-Move the robot and use shooting motors
+Move the robot and use shooting motors.

 ## sensors.c
 Use the compass, ultrasonic, and gyroscope sensors.

 **Note: Incomplete**.
-The gyroscope returns rate of tilting, not the actual tilt, so we need to integrate it to get useful information.
+The gyroscope returns rate of tilting, not the actual tilt, so you'll need to integrate it to get useful information.

 ## sensorTest.c
 Makes sure all sensors are giving values.